 DemoCreator is your best bet for an OBS alternative.
 Not only does it come with the ability for pre-recorded videos, but also includes editing features that will allow you more creative freedom when making content.
 You can choose between recording part-of full screen or webcam footage simultaneously too, so there’s something here no matter what type of project idea pops into mind first.

 So which is the best live streaming software?
 The answer is it depends.
 They all do live streaming, it’s just a matter of picking one that is right for you and has the streaming tools you need.

 Most of them have a unique feature or selling point that will entice you into that particular streaming service.

-Let me know in the comments below which streaming software is right for you and why?
+Let me know which streaming software is right for you and why.